wizzicollo/Password-Locker/README.md

  - Exit for leaving the site

 ## Behavior Driven Development
-Behavior                |	   Input	                |     Output
-on load	                |  loging/signup                | Access to the account
-on login	            | show the credential detail	| the store credentials are displayed Search for credential	| input account	                |credentials with that name displays option of exit          | 	choose exit option          |	exit

-## Specifications
 | Behaviour | Input | Output |
 | :---------------- | :---------------: | ------------------: |
 | Display codes for navigation | In terminal: $./run.py | Welcome, choose an option: ca-Create Account, li-Log In, ex-Exit |